 SECTION J. AUTHORIZED BANKS AND EXPENDITURES

 BANK(S).
 Funds of the Division shall be deposited in a bank or banks approved for the purpose by the Board of Directors.
-Authorized expenditures from the general funds of the Division shall be made by checks, each of which must be signed by the President, the Treasurer, or the Executive Director, provided each expenditure is within the limit of each budgeted item.
+Authorized expenditures from the general funds of the Division shall be made by checks, each of which must be signed by the President, the Treasurer, or the Chief Executive Officer, provided each expenditure is within the limit of each budgeted item.